darexsu/ansible-role-openvpn/README.md

 ```
 ### FAQ

-- Q: Merge or Full playbook version?
+- Q: Playbooks (merge version)
   - A: Some users prefer that variables that are hashes (aka ‘dictionaries’ in Python terms) are merged.
 This setting is called ‘merge’.
-This is not the default behavior and it does not affect variables whose values are scalars (integers, strings) or arrays. [merge behaviour](#merge-behaviour)
+You can use both version [merge behaviour](#merge-behaviour).
+Don't turn on "hash_behaviour" in ansible.cfg

 - Q: I want to easy deploy OpenVPN-server
   - A: Use playbook [install and configure: OpenVPN, FirewallD](#install-and-configure-openvpn-firewalld-full-version)